fndomitrovic/update_arcgis_layers/README.md

 2. Open a desktop ArcGIS Pro project
 3. Open the Catalog Pane (under 'View' tab)
 4. Right click on 'Toolboxes' & click 'Add Toolbox'
-5. Navigate to update_web_layers.pyt and click 'OK'
+5. Navigate to & select update_web_layers.pyt and click 'OK'
 6. Double click on the 'Update Bike Layers' tool of the 'update_web_layers.pyt' to open the tool
-7. Select the parameters:
+7. Set parameters:
    - Output folder: folder to save JSON files necessary to update web layers to
    - Map: map you want to add the layers to
 8. Click 'Run'.
 The tool will take around 2 minutes to run.
 9. Three layers should appear on the map: 'regional_routes,' 'local_bikelanes,' & 'citibike_stations'
      - if only 'citibike_stations' does not appear & there is an 'Update Bike Layers failed' message, see [Potential Errors & Limitations](#potential-errors-&-limitations)